-- The brightest bike light currently available is the Ugoe TB-13-01.
-This light shines with 4500 lumens (a typical car headlight produces about 1500 lumens).
-It costs about $150.
+- The Niterider 3600 Pro which shines with 3600 lumens is currently the brightest bike light (a typical car headlight produces about 1500 lumens).
+It sells for about $600

 The Niterider 3600 Pro is a 3600 lumen light made in the USA.
 This light has two chambers, and each chamber contains three Cree XML LED bulbs.

 Niterider have a great reputation, and I’ve found their lights to be very durable — they’ve survived a few falls onto pavement from my bike.

 This light is very bright and projects a wide beam hundreds of feet.
 A unique feature of this light is the included DIY software, which allows you to customize the settings it to your needs.

 The Niterider 3600 Pro is available on Amazon for about $600.